We cannot do the work we do

 Board of Directors & Staff

 Jamie grew up in a small community outside of Sudbury.
 He graduated with a Bachelor of Arts degree from Laurentian University, and later attended Algonquin College in Ottawa for his electrical apprenticeship.
 He worked for many years in the electrical trade, performing work in residential, commercial, industrial and mining workplaces.
-It was during his time while working with a local mining company that he got involved in health and safety, which lead to his current role as a Provincial Mining Specialist with the Ontario Ministry of Labour.
+It was during his time while working with a local mining company that he got involved in health and safety, which lead to his role as Superintendent Safety and Training at Redpath Canada.

 Jamie’s son was diagnosed with a stage 3 brain tumour, 3yrs ago, he underwent emergency surgery to remove the tumour, and that was followed up with radiation and chemotherapy treatments.
 His son required a second surgery to remove cancerous tissue; however, after this surgery no radiation or chemotherapy was required.
 His son continues to be monitored at Sick Kids Hospital in Toronto.

 We are extremely grateful to NOFCC for providing assistance; we were able to focus on our son’s health, and know that there was an organization that would support us if required.